 To focus on something near to you, make sure you tap the screen on the subject you want in focus.

-This will then throw the background out of focus, creating a shallow depth of field.
+This technique is a great way to blur the background in your iPhone photos.
+Getting close to your subject creates a shallow depth of field.
 This blurring of the background will help to emphasize the subject.

 When you’re out in the landscape, be sure to take a close look at the smaller objects around you.
 I spotted this seaweed clinging to a rock on a pebbly beach, and held it up in front of the sea to give the photo more context.